fsotoc/grtools/README.md

 ## 2. Installing grtools
-The easiest way to instal **grtools** and its dependencies is using devtools.
-In the R console, type:
+The easiest way to install **grtools** and its dependencies is using devtools.
+Open RStudio or R, and in the console type:

 ```R
 install.packages("devtools")